 Examples of throwing weapons include:

-The first bladed weapons go back as far as the bronze age in 1700 BC.
-For hundreds of years, these were the weapons of choice throughout the world.
+The first bladed weapons go back to the bronze age in 1700 BC.
+For hundreds of years, these were the weapons of choice.

 Examples of bladed weapons include:

 - Knives – Best survival knife options